 “Olympus has made some excellent rangefinders in various models with a similar build.
 The fully manual operation requires you to learn how to properly expose your photos, encouraging you to be totally present when shooting.
 And with a mechanical body, they are built to last!”
 Janie says.
 “One of our personal favourites is the Olympus ACE-E.”

-Medium format film cameras
+The best medium format film cameras

 Medium format can be a difficult progression for a lot of film shooters.
 Suddenly you’re down from 36 shots on a roll to as little as 10 shots on a 6×7 set-up.
 There’s no relying on autofocus or any fancy features.
 But you’ll fall in love with the increased quality the medium format negative produces compared to a 35mm negative.